menu

 • For routine immunizations in need of updating, you will be referred back to your Primary Care Provider for administration of the vaccine.

-• There is a charge for replacement of lost vaccination certification cards
+• There is a charge for replacement of lost vaccination certification cards, such as a Certificate of Yellow Fever Vaccination.

 Insurance and Payment